Failover Procedure

 tezbake setup-ledger --platform --import-key --authorize --hwm <current_level+10>

 ℹ️ HWM Safety Margin: Setting HWM slightly above current level ensures your backup won’t sign any block the primary might have signed.
+For TezSign, set the level for every signing alias, commonly consensus and companion.

 Step 6: Start Backup Baker